lskatz/SneakerNet/paper/paper.md

 However, there is a need to standardize the quality assurance and quality control process (QA/QC).
 Therefore, we have created SneakerNet, a pipeline to standardize the QA/QC of a set of genomic or metagenomic reads.

-There are very few standardized workflows for performing an initial QA/QC on primary sequence data.
+There are very few published workflows for performing an analysis on primary sequence data that span the breadth of initial and standard QA/QC (e.g., sequence yields, contamination checks, and subtyping).
 For example, the Pandoo pipeline can be given a set of genomes to run analyses: species inference, 7-gene multilocus sequence typing (MLST), resistance gene profile, plasmid profile, virulence profile, and raw read QC [@Pandoo].
 The Nullarbor pipeline is similar to Pandoo, but focused on public health datasets [@Nullarbor].
 Another example is the ASA3P pipeline that runs raw read trimming, assembly, annotation, taxonomic classification, MLST, antibiotic resistance detection, virulence factor detection, reference mapping, and single nucleotide polymorphism (SNP) detection [@Schwengers654319].